-The fourth graph below, of the historical Currency Basket performance, shows the weekly historical performance of the Currency Basket from January 3, 2003 through February 22, 2008, and assumes the Currency Basket Closing Level on January 3, 2003 was 100, that each Underlying Currency had a 1/3 weight in the Currency Basket on that date and that the closing spot rates of each Underlying Currency on the relevant date were the Spot Rates on such dates.
-The closing spot rates and the historical weekly Currency Basket performance data in such graph were, with respect to the Pound Sterling and the Euro, the rate reported by Bloomberg Financial Markets, and, with respect to the Pound Sterling and the Euro, were determined by dividing one by the rates reported by Bloomberg Financial Markets.
-These may not be indicative of the Currency Basket performance using the Spot Rates of the Underlying Currencies at approximately 11:00 a.m., New York City time, that would be derived from the applicable Reuters page.
+The fourth graph below, of the historical Currency Basket performance, shows the weekly historical performance of the Currency Basket from January 3, 2003 through April 25, 2008, and assumes the Currency Basket Closing Level on January 3, 2003 was 100, that each Underlying Currency had a 1/3 weight in the Currency Basket on that date and that the closing spot rates of each Underlying Currency on the relevant date were the Spot Rates on such dates.
+The closing spot rates and the historical weekly Currency Basket performance data in the graphs were, with respect to the Pound Sterling and the Euro, the rates reported by Bloomberg Financial Markets, and, with respect to the Japanese Yen, were determined by dividing one by the rate reported by Bloomberg Financial Markets.
+These may not be indicative of the Currency Basket performance using the Spot Rates of the Underlying Currencies at approximately 11:00 a.m., New York City time that would be derived from the applicable Reuters page.

-The Spot Rates of the Pound Sterling, the Euro and the Japanese Yen, at approximately 11:00 a.m., New York City time, on February 28, 2008 were 1.98975, 1.51785 and 0.00945, respectively, calculated in the manner set forth for calculating the Starting Spot Rates under "Additional Key Terms - Currency Basket" in this term sheet.
+The Spot Rates of Pound Sterling, the Euro and the Japanese Yen, at approximately 11:00 a.m., New York City time, on April 29, 2008 were 1.97135, 1.5608 and 0.009674, respectively, calculated in the manner set forth for calculating the Starting Spot Rates under "Additional Key Terms-Currency Basket" in this term sheet.